 During an update to the Log's visualization algorithm, I realized I had forgotten to keep track of days when I didn't work.
-There are very few of them, but nonetheless, they created gaps in my data.
+There are very few of them, but nonetheless, they created unwanted gaps in my data that my visualization and statistics algorithms didn't account for by default.
 I went back and created logs for empty days, and made sure the database and visualization could handle them properly.
 All in all, keeping track of empty days is just as important as busy days.

 7. Final thoughts

-So, the fact that I kept doing this for 9+ months might have spoiled the reveal: logging is insanely useful.
+So, the fact that I kept doing this for at least a year now might have spoiled the reveal: logging is insanely useful.
 It's hard to determine its effects on my life, as I can't properly isolate it from all the other things in the beginning of 2017 that might have increased my productivity.
 I can say, however, that logging is, still, likely the most effective tool in increasing my productivity.